NorESMhub/NorESM/doc/configurations/clm.rst

 | The land model used in NorESM2 is the Community Land Model version 5 (CLM5):
 | http://www.cesm.ucar.edu/models/clm/
 |
-| Specific questions about CLM can be addressed: leca@norceresearch.no
+| Specific questions about CLM can be addressed Lei Cai, email:leca@norceresearch.no

 CLM5 model configurations available in NorESM2
 ---------------------